Rinnegatamante/vitaQuake/README.md

 - xerpi for vita2dlib
 - EasyRPG Team for the audio decoder used for CDAudio support
 - Ch0wW for various improvements and code cleanup
+- JPG for ProQuake and some various fixes.